xStarbound/xStarbound/README.md

 - [xWEdit](https://github.com/fezzedone/xWEdit) — this WEdit fork requires xStarbound for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).
 - Mods that change the size or number of bags in the inventory or hotbar — as of xSB v2.4, xStarbound gives these mods full compatibility with vanilla multiplayer and existing characters «out of the box».

+### ✅ Compatible

-**Compatible:** Any mod not listed in the «partially compatible» or «not compatible» category should be compatible.
+Any mod not listed in the «partially compatible» or «not compatible» category should be compatible.
 Major mods that have been tested to be compatible:

 - [Arcana](https://steamcommunity.com/workshop/filedetails/?id=2359135864) — use [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034) to satisfy this mod's «Stardust Core Lite» dependency (see that mod below for why).
 - [Avali (Triage) Race Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=729558042).